SynFutures/docs/docs/general.md

 There are three types of price in SynFutures contracts.

-1. **Fair price**: SynFutures market trading price as implied by AMM inventories. he futures trader execute for a transaction which follows a Constant Product Formula model $x*y=k$.
+1. **Fair price**: SynFutures market trading price as implied by AMM inventories.
+The futures trader execute for a transaction which follows a Constant Product Formula model $x*y=k$.
 2. **Index price**: Spot price of the trading pairs as supplied by Oracles.
 Currently we use Uniswap and Chainlink for index price.
 3. **Mark price**: Price to determine whether a futures position should be liquidated and the settlement price at expiry.
 At TRADING state, it is defined as spot IndexPrice + MarkBasis, where the MarkBasis keeps the relationship between futures price and spot index stable by applying Exponential Moving Average (EMA) on past basis.
 While In the last hour of a futures contract, basis is assumed to be 0 and the MarkPrice will be the Time-Weighted Average Price (TWAP) of Spot Index to facilitate the price convergence to the spot and the eventual settlement.